nesfit/ICS/Lectures/Lecture_10/Lecture.md

 ## Task-based Asynchronous Pattern

 - in C\# represented with `Task` class or `Task<T>`
-- `Task` is representation of operation that is running asynchronously
+- `Task` is a representation of an operation that is running asynchronously
 - asynchronous methods return `Task` instead of `void` or `Task<T>` instead of `T`
 - when method returning `Task` is called the methods starts executing, but the caller method continues as well (unless waiting for task completion)
 - empty task can be get via `Task.CompletedTask` or `Task.FromResult()`